 Call for Participation

-If you are interested in being a part of this collaboration or have questions, please complete the enrollment form below to contact us.
+If you are interested in being a part of this network or have questions, please complete the enrollment form below to contact us.
 You can also read the FAQ for more information.
 The group held its first meeting in fall 2017 and continues to hold monthly meetings.

 Assessment ILN Chairs

 Dale Cornelius, Chief Information Officer, Maryland State Department of Education